10 Top tips for visiting beautiful Bali after the Pandemic

 Things to do:

-Yes, you can have a massage anywhere, but Tonic is not just a massage… it’s a whole experience!
-Finish your massage with ginger tea and Angel cards, while you relax in the garden setting and de-stress from all this tough island time.
+Yes, you can have a massage anywhere, but Spring Spa is not just a massage… it’s a whole experience!
+Firstly, the location!
+Have a pedi while you gaze out over the ocean.
+Secondly, the massage therapists and cleanliness... it's a full treat to have a spa treatment here as you de-stress from this tough island life.

 Beach walk from Ombak to the Beach Cafe at Lago